For many of our competitors, condo wine cellars turn into can’t-do wine cellars. Building a condo wine cellar is like building a ship in a bottle.

 Wine cellars are projects of passion.
 Sometimes, an excess of passion gets in the way of good judgment.
 Each of us has gone to that place, and most have lived to regret any decision during those moments.

 Knowing what can be done in a high-rise wine cellar only comes from experience.
-And that experience is hard-won, over time.
+That experience is hard-won, over time.
 We at ChicagoWineCellarExpert.com have built scores of wine cellars in condo projects throughout metropolitan Chicago.
 From Lincoln Park to Bucktown, from Lakeside to Hyde Park, from the Gold Coast to Oak Park, our personnel are the first-call by some of the finest architects in Chicago.

 The primary question that must be answered in any high-rise project is what type of cooling system will the space and the building management permit?
 Finding the right equipment is easier because of Chicago-WCE’s wide range of cooling-product.
 Those competitors who sell one line of equipment treat every job the same.
 We’ve all heard the maxim, When the only tool you have is a hammer, every job begins to look like a nail.

 The next challenge in any condo project is typically the small size of the area allocated for the cellar.
 Space is at a premium in high-rises.
 Clients look at a cloak closet and think, “That would make a great cellar.
-I wonder if it will house by 600 bottle collection?”
+I wonder if it will house my 600 bottle collection?”
 The client becomes excited at the thought of no longer storing his wine off-site, and the wheels begin to turn.
 At some point, reason goes out the window.
 He is now intent on putting, as is said, six pounds of stuff in the three pound bag.

 Anything can be built but there is a reason why a ship in a bottle costs more than a bottle and model ship sitting side by side.
 Very small spaces cost more to build out than small ones.
 And, there will be trade-offs.
 You might have to accept a cooling unit blowing heat into the hallway because the footprint of the alternative cooling unit may occupy one-half the cellar.